What We Do

 Short bio of the lab director

-The Laboratory for Energy & Environmental Innovations at the Technion is directed by Prof. Matthew Suss.
-Matthew obtained his M.Sc. in 2009 and PhD in 2013 in Mechanical Engineering from Stanford University.
+The Cleantech Innovations Lab at the Technion is directed by Prof. Matthew Suss.
+Matthew obtained his PhD in 2013 in Mechanical Engineering from Stanford University.
 From 2010-2013, Matthew was a Lawrence Scholar at Lawrence Livermore National Laboratory and from 2013 to 2014 a Postdoctoral Associate in Chemical Engineering at MIT.

-Currently, Matthew is an Assistant Professor at Technion and a leader in energy science at the Grand Technion Energy Program (GTEP).
-Matthew has co-authored 36 submitted or published journal papers, co-inventor on 10 patent applications, and has delivered 10 plenary, keynote or invited lectures at international conferences.
+Currently, Matthew is an Associate Professor at Technion, and affiliated with the Grand Technion Energy Program (GTEP) and Grand Water Research Institute (GWRI).
+Matthew is a member of the Israel National Research Center for Electrochemical Propulsion (INREP) and on the European Federation of Chemical Engineering (EFCE) working group on electrochemical engineering.
+Matthew has co-authored 47 submitted or published journal papers, is co-inventor on 10 patent applications, and has delivered over a dozen plenary, keynote or invited lectures at leading international conferences.